 Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.

-Jupyter is evolving and it has a number of kernels that support different programming languages.
+Jupyter is evolving, and it has a number of kernels that support different programming languages.
 With Jupyter, you can run Spark in Scala or Python and run Fusion SQL at the same time in Python.
 This versatility gives you options to debug and try out various Fusion features.
-By integrating BeakerX, we get access to a wide variety of kernels, plus visualization features.
-And by configuring Jupyter we can hide it behind the Fusion gateway (proxy) service and avoiding exposing the Jupyter IP externally.
+By integrating BeakerX, we get access to a wide variety of kernels and visualization features.
+And by configuring Jupyter, we can hide it behind the Fusion gateway (proxy) service and avoiding exposing the Jupyter IP externally.

 What this service is for

 Run/Debug Spark code in Scala/Python (Replacement for spark-shell)

 Debug Scala and SQL transforms in PBL jobs

 Everything else for which Jupyter is designed

 This service is not for running Spark jobs in a Kubernetes cluster.